plone/training/docs/effective-volto/architecture/anatomy.md

 want to develop your own custom Volto website.

-The second method of running Volto is to use the **Volto App generator** and bootstrap (based on a fixed scaffolding) a new Javascript package that can piggy-back on Volto and treat it as a library.
+The second method of running Volto is to use the **Volto App generator** and bootstrap (based on a fixed scaffolding) a new JavaScript package that can piggy-back on Volto and treat it as a library.
 We call this the "Volto project".

 The next steps, after bootstrapping the new Volto project, is to make it your own.
-The community has settled, for now, to use [Yarn Classic](https://classic.yarnpkg.com/lang/en/) as the default Javascript package manager, so, to add dependencies on new third-party Javascript packages, you'd run:
+The community has settled, for now, to use [Yarn Classic](https://classic.yarnpkg.com/lang/en/) as the default JavaScript package manager, so, to add dependencies on new third-party JavaScript packages, you'd run:

 ```
 yarn add react-slick